vass-engineering/Lab-kubernetesSpray-v1.20.2/Readme.md

 Guide Steps:
 -----------

-1. Install K8s kubernetesSpray
+a) Install K8s kubernetesSpray
-2. Deploy GlusterFS in Kubernetes
+b) Deploy GlusterFS in Kubernetes
-3. Deploy MetalLB
+c) Deploy MetalLB
-4. Deploy IngressController\n\n
+d) Deploy IngressController

-1) Install K8s kubernetesSpray:
+a) Install K8s kubernetesSpray:
 ===============================

 * Clone the project and create the infrastructure: